 Manninen reported on observations of VLF waves and aurorae made during three 2-3 week campaigns at quiet sites in Northern Finland near L=6.
-One of the campaigns was in coordination with an ionospheric heating campaign by Dick Barr.
-The data were freely available on the World Wide Web.
 He also reported artificial VLF signals observed during magnetically disturbed times which were apparently due to the ionospheric cross-modulation of high power short wave broadcasts.

 Almost every VLF researcher has observed some HF radio broadcasts in their recordings.
 Usually the phenomenon has been interpreted as due to demodulation by non-linearities in the receiver electronics.
 Identification of the detected broadcasts was done by an experienced radio amateur.
 Three different RF receivers were used, spanning the frequency range 30 kHz to 30 MHz; although these could receive all kind of transmissions (CW, SSB, FM, AM, etc.), only AM broadcasts seemed to be detected in the VLF frequency range. http://www.physics.otago.ac.nz/versim/versim04.html